muygalan/100-days-of-code/log.md

 **Thoughts:** I almost didn't code at all tonight (horrible headache), but I got the urge to work on my documentation.
 I also downloaded these free programming books from a Facebook Group I'm a member off.
 They are very well written and I look forward to reading them.

+### Day 14: February 26th, 2018

+**Today's Progress**: Woke up early in the AM and worked on my landing page for my personal website.
+Finish modifying the land page at night and pushed it up to Github.

+**Thoughts:** I wish I could take sole credit for the landing page, but the template was included with a CSS book I purchased.
+I did add a few of my own personal touches and felt it came out great.
+I need more time to review the book to properly understand all the concepts required to create the page from the ground up.

 ---

 ### Day 0: February 30, 2016 (Example 1)